heya/globalize/README.md

 * All modules are checked against `browserGlobals`, and if it is there, the specified variable is used.
 * Otherwise all parents are checked agaist `browserGlobals`, and the closest parent's variable is used for the rest as an anchor.

+If a module depends on a special module called `module`, a new object is generated and two its properties `id` and `filename` is set to a name of the current module.
+That way a module may report its name in errors and exceptions.
+Example #5 below shows a generated code.

 #### Example #4: multiple parents

 ```js